 If you are using Ruby installed in an isolated environment (Docker, Vagrant, WSL, and so on), RubyMine allows you to configure it as a remote interpreter.

 Add a local interpreter

-In the Ruby SDK and Gems page, click the button and select New local:
+In the Ruby SDK and Gems page, click the button and select Interpreter:

 Provide a path to the Ruby executable, for example: